Interest-free finance deals

 Source: Motiv.
 The table can be used to understand the interest saving that is available via 0% finance.
 However, it’s important to also ensure that other factors don’t simply outweigh this benefit.
 For example: additional fees, 'add-ons' and the car itself having an inflated sale price.

 How to get the best 0% car finance deal?

 Is the car price fair?
 Make sure the actual price of the car feels about right and do some research.
-If it’s a used car then independent motor websites may be able to help you to understand whether the price is fair, but you’ll need to ensure you are comparing the same things, for example, similar age of car, mileage and specification
+If it’s a used car, then independent motor websites may be able to help you to understand whether the price is fair.
+But you’ll need to ensure you are comparing the same things, for example, similar age of car, mileage and specification

-Check for any add-ons.
-Dealerships may offer additional products such as maintenance packages and insurance at the point of sale.
+Check for any add-ons: Dealerships may offer additional products, such as maintenance packages and insurance, at the point of sale.
 While these products could be useful and relevant to you always check you’re getting a fair deal by shopping around and don’t pay for add-ons you don’t need

 Other useful guides

-Compare car finance with MoneySuperMarket
+Compare car finance deals with MoneySuperMarket

 You can compare car finance deals with our partner Motiv.
 Motiv doesn’t offer 0% finance, but its online service enables you to see if you’re eligible for HP and PCP deals and the rates you’ll pay.